Prof. Dr. Dorothea Fiedler

 Coordinating functions and editorial work

-2019 - current - PI and board member of UniSysCat, Cluster of Excellence, Berlin
+2019 - present - PI and board member of UniSysCat, Cluster of Excellence, Berlin

 2015 - 2016 - Deputy Director, FMP, Berlin

-2015 - current - Editorial Advisory Board, ChemBioChem, Wiley
+2015 - present - Editorial Advisory Board, ChemBioChem, Wiley

-2015 - current - Editorial Advisory Board, ACS Chemical Biology, ACS
+2015 - present - Editorial Advisory Board, ACS Chemical Biology, ACS

 Most important publications